Trusted by 50,000+ customers worldwide

 Specialist providers bypass SWIFT by maintaining their own bank accounts in multiple countries.
 You send GBP to their UK account (free, instant), they convert internally at wholesale rates, then pay your recipient from their local account in the destination country.

-• Same-day to 1-2 business day delivery
+• Same-day to 1–2 working days for most corridors

 • Zero transfer fees at most providers